Recovery Wheel |

 Elaborate Method

 placed at the four cardinal directions.
-Begin by placing the stone or
+Begin by placing the stone in the

-object in the South, the place of the child, where life begins.
+North, the place of physical birth, where life on earth begins.
 Then

 place a rock or candle or even create a beautiful altar.